liqd/thentos/docs/sybil.md

 it loads into your browser is obfuscated and may generate additional data traces now or in the future.
-Furthermore, even though it is probably slightly harder to crack than our built-in solution, there is on price difference for those who decide to counter Captcha security between the two.
+Furthermore, even though it is probably slightly harder to crack than our built-in solution, there is no price difference for those who decide to counter Captcha security between the two.